 This is the same kind of phenomenon that is found in those predicting the world is going to end, except at least with those people there is a clear expiration on their erroneous belief… when the world doesn’t end.
 Unfortunately, with MLM health products, there is no clear and obvious end-result that can be pointed to.

 Any of the above by themselves would explain the testimonials.
-However, when you combine them all together, the result of the testimonials is little surprise.
-We humans in general are an optimistic bunch and we all want to believe that these products are the solution to our health and financial security for not only us, but our friends (by sharing the “opportunity” with them).
+However, when you combine them all together, the result of the testimonials is of little surprise.
+We humans in general are an optimistic bunch and we all want to believe that these products are the solution to our health and financial security for not only us but our friends (by sharing the “opportunity” with them).
 To use the Washington Post’s words, “our motivation to be satisfied” is significantly increased by the business opportunity and our desire to help our loved ones.

 Let’s run some numbers.
 If the placebo effect is responsible for 1 in 3 people making a claim the MLM products work, what about all the above additional factors layered onto that?
 I’m going to speculate that pushes it to 60%, perhaps even higher.
 I admit this is speculation, but I don’t have a research lab and wouldn’t know how to really conduct an accurate experiment combining all these factors.
 If an MLM gets 10,000 people to try the product, that’s 6,000 people who are going to come away with a positive experience.
 The other 4,000 will move on with their lives and probably never mention the product again.
 A good percentage of the 6,000 will join the MLM to make money and spread the word that the products “work.”
 They explain away the 4,000 by saying something to the effect of “Everyone’s different and nothing works on everyone.”
 In actuality, the products haven’t been shown to work for anyone.

-(And if my speculation of 60% (due to the factors above) is off, the placebo effect alone still counts for 3,333 people thinking it worked and another 6,667 that continued on with their life never thinking about the product again.)
+(And if my speculation of 60% (due to the factors above) is off, the placebo effect alone still counts for 3,333 people thinking it worked and another 6,667 that continued on with their lives never thinking about the product again.)

-Nonetheless that’s where you get thousands of testimonials for any number of unrelated medical conditions across any number of unrelated products that are all sold via the same MLM distribution method.
+Nonetheless, that’s where you get thousands of testimonials for any number of unrelated medical conditions across any number of unrelated products that are all sold via the same MLM distribution method.
 Maybe it’s just me, but I find it a better explanation than, “Whenever a product is delivered via MLM the product gets bestowed with magical healing powers.”